jerryzhuang0914/ImageClassification/README.md

 # ImageClassification

-This project’s aim was to build a model using deep convolutional neural network to classify images into three different
+This project’s aim was to build a model using deep convolutional neural network to classify images into three different classes.

-classes.
-The project was run on google colab. train.py is used to train the model, and test.py is used to testing

-the model. train_tensorflow.ipynb records the tuning process of the model.
+The project was run on google colab. train.py is used for training the model, and test.py is used for testing the model. train_tensorflow.ipynb records the tuning process of the model.